 Consider a box containing chips or cards, each of which is numbered either 0 or 1.
-We want to take a sample from this box in order to estimate the percentage of the cards that are numbered with a 1.
+We want to take a random sample from this box in order to estimate the percentage of the cards that are numbered with a 1.
 The population in this case is the box of cards, which we will call the population box.
 The percentage of cards in the box that are numbered with a 1 is the parameter π .
-In the Harris study the parameter π is unknown.
-Here, however, in order to see how samples behave, we will make our model with a known percentage of cards numbered with a 1, say $\pi = 60\%$.
-At the same time we will estimate π , pretending that we don't know its value, by examining 25 cards in the box.
+In the Harris study, the parameter π is unknown.
+Here, however, in order to see how samples behave, we will make our model with a known percentage of cards numbered with a 1-say, $\pi = 60\%$.
+At the same time, we will estimate π , pretending that we do not know its value, by examining 25 cards in the box.

 We take a simple random sample with replacement of 25 cards from the box as follows.
-Mix the box of cards; choose one at random; record it; replace it; and then repeat the procedure until we have recorded the numbers on 25 cards.
-Although survey samples are not generally drawn with replacement, our simulation simplifies the analysis because the box remains unchanged between draws; so, after examining each card, the chance of drawing a card numbered 1 on the following draw is the same as it was for the previous draw, in this case a 60% chance.
-Let's say that after drawing the 25 cards this way, we obtain the following results, recorded in 5 rows of 5 numbers:
+Mix the box of cards, choose one at random, record it, replace it, and then repeat the procedure until we have recorded the numbers on 25 cards.
+Although survey samples are not generally drawn with replacement, our simulation simplifies the analysis because the box remains unchanged between draws; so, after examining each card, the chance of drawing a card numbered 1 on the following draw is the same as it was for the previous draw-in this case a 60% chance.
+Let's say that, after drawing the 25 cards this way, we obtain the following results, recorded in 5 rows of 5 numbers:

-Based on this sample of 25 draws, we want to guess the percentage of 1's in the box.
+Based on this random sample of 25 draws, we want to guess the percentage of 1's in the box.
 There are 14 cards numbered 1 in the sample.
-This gives us a sample percentage of p = 14/25 = .56 = 56%.
+This gives us a sample percentage of p = 14/25 = 0.56 = 56%.
 If this is all of the information we have about the population box, and we want to estimate the percentage of 1's in the box, our best guess would be 56%.
 Notice that this sample value p = 56% is 4 percentage points below the true population value $\pi = 60\%$.
 We say that the random sampling error (or simply random error) is -4%.

-Equivalently, instead of using a box of cards, we can simulate this experiment by generating random numbers using a programmable calculator, a computer program such as Minitab, or a table of random numbers.
-We will use Table 1 of random digits at the end of our textbook (on pages 638-9) to demonstrate the procedure.
-For convenience the random digits in the table are grouped into five digits.
-Each of the 50 rows holds 20 groups of fives.
-The entire table holds $50 \cdot 20 \cdot 5 = 5000$ random digits.
-To guard against using the same random numbers in every simulation we select to start in a random row and column, say row 16 column 06 (we can obtain a starting point by tossing a coin or paper clip on the page).
-The first 25 digits in row 16, starting with column 06, are
+Equivalently, instead of using a box of cards, we can simulate this experiment by generating random numbers using a programmable calculator, such as the TI-83 Plus, a computer program, such as Excel or Minitab, or a table of random digits such as Table 1 on page ??.
+In later chapters, we will give instructions for using technology in sections marked Notes on Technology, but for now we will use a table of random digits to demonstrate the procedure.
+For convenience, the random digits in Table 1 on page ?? are grouped into fives.
+Each of the 45 rows holds 10 groups of fives.
+The entire table holds $45 \times 10 \times 5 = 2250$ random digits.
+To guard against using the same random numbers in every simulation, we should start in a random row and column-say, row 16, column 6.
+We can obtain a random starting point by tossing a paper clip or coin on the page.
+The first 25 digits in row 16, starting with column 6, are

-Since we want a 60% chance of drawing a 1, we assign the value 1 to the six random digits 0, 1, 2, 3, 4, 5 and assign the value 0 to the four digits 6, 7, 8, 9, resulting in the following values
+Because we want a 60% chance of drawing a 1, we assign the value 1 to the six random digits 0, 1, 2, 3, 4, 5 and assign the value 0 to the four digits 6, 7, 8, 9; this results in the following values: